sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 function createStream(address recipient, uint256 deposit, address tokenAddress, uint256 startTime, uint256 stopTime) returns (uint256)
 ```

-- `msg.sender`: The account who funds the stream, and pay the recipient in real-time.
+- `msg.sender`: The account who funds the stream, and pays the recipient in real-time.
 - `recipient`: The account toward which the tokens will be streamed.
 - `deposit`: The amount of tokens to be streamed, in units of the streaming currency.
 - `tokenAddress`: The address of the ERC-20 token to use as streaming currency.